pedrorfigueiredo/seu-cantinho/README.md

 Demo: https://seu-cantinho.web.app/

 "Seu Cantinho" is an app prototype about a social network focused on sharing places visited.
-It is an SPA (Single Page Application) made using the MERN stack: MongoDB + Express + React + Node.js.
+It is an SPA (Single Page Application) served by a RESTful API, using the MERN stack: MongoDB + Express + React + Node.js.

 You'll need to install and run both the front-end and back-end (using npm or yarn) for making it works properly.
 This is the front-end part, made with React.